Vevo: Record holders

-Vevo Certified Award
+Vevo Certified

-Vevo Certified Award honors artists with over 100 million views on Vevo and its partners (including YouTube) through special features on the Vevo website.
+The Vevo Certified Award is given from Vevo to artists with over 100 million views on Vevo and its partners (including YouTube) through special features on the Vevo website.
 It was launched in June 2012.

 Artists with the most Vevo Certified videos

-Top 30 artists with the most Vevo Certified music videos.
-All lead and co-lead appearances are counted towards the artists' total.
-Featured appearances are not counted.
+Artists with 20 or more Vevo Certified music videos.
+All lead and co-lead appearances are counted towards the artists' total, regardless of the Vevo channel on which it appears.
+Featured appearances (featuring, feat., ft. etc.) are not counted.